gatsbyjs/gatsby/docs/docs/schema-inference.md

 }
 ```

 To resolve `file.childMarkdownRemark`, we take the node we're resolving, and filter over all of its `children` until we find one of type `markdownRemark`, which is returned.
 Remember that `children` is a collection of IDs.
-So as part of this, we lookup the node by ID in redux too.
+So as part of this, we lookup the node by ID in Redux too.

 But before we return from the resolve function, remember that we might be running this query within the context of a page.
 If that's the case, then whenever the node changes, the page will need to be rerendered.
 To record that fact, we call [createPageDependency](/docs/page-node-dependencies/) with the node ID and the page, which is a field in the `context` object in the resolve function signature.

 #### parent field

 When a node is created as a child of some node (parent), that fact is stored in the child's `parent` field.
 The value of which is the ID of the parent.
-The [GraphQL resolver](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/build-node-types.js#L57) for this field looks up the parent by that ID in redux and returns it.
+The [GraphQL resolver](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/build-node-types.js#L57) for this field looks up the parent by that ID in Redux and returns it.
 It also creates a [page dependency](/docs/page-node-dependencies/), to record that the page being queried depends on the parent node.

 ### Plugin fields